-Graduate Student Satisfactory Academic Progress
+Undergraduate Student Satisfactory Academic Progress

-• Students are required to be making satisfactory "Pace" toward a degree, by passing 1/2 or 50% of the classes in which they enroll.

-Students are required to finish their program within a maximum timeframe that cannot exceed 200% of the number of credits required to complete their degree.
-To determine your timeframe, review your graduate study requirements on the Graduate School website.
-All credits count in timeframe, even those for which the student did not receive financial aid.
+- Students are required to be making satisfactory "Pace" toward a degree, by passing 2/3 or 66.
+67% of the classes in which they enroll. - Students are required to finish their program within a maximum timeframe of 150%.
+Students' aid eligibility will be limited to 180 attempted credits for their first undergraduate degree; other degrees will be limited to 150% percent of credits required to complete the program.